dblnz/dev-env/README.md

-# Purpose
+# Development Setup

-This repository contains a development setup from scratch.
+This repository contains my personal development setup.

 The setup is based on a container in which all the needed tools are installed.